slekup/slekup/README.md

 ### Repository Access
 My repositories are private, but are accessible to those needing access to a specific repository.
 Soon, they will be available to those who authenticate on my personal website, there's a setting to enable Developer Mode.
-Developer Mode will allow you to access my Free Developer API, GitHub Repositories (via GitHub Auth), and Special Developer command within my Website Terminal.
+Developer Mode will allow you to access all Developer Tools, including the Developer API, GitHub repositories (via GitHub Auth), and additional terminal commands.